beawitcht/transinformed-server/README.md

 # Trans Informed server
-Frontend for Trans Informed GP guide
+Server for Trans Informed GP guide

 this is very early stages